amcavinue/weather-app/README.md

 ### Technical
 - The app is built mainly with front-end technologies, specifically React, Redux, JavaScript, HTML, and CSS.
 Helper libraries such as Lodash, Chart.js, and Minute.js were used as well.
 - It utilizes ES6 features of JavaScript, making the code easier to read and maintain.
 These features are transpiled using Babel to work on all browsers.
+- The [Airbnb JavaScript sytle guide](https://github.com/airbnb/javascript) is followed to ensure consistent, clean code is produced.
 - All front-end components have been tested using Mocha, and the production version passes all tests.
 - The front end is fully responsive and follows clean usability principles.
 - Continuous integration using Travis CI was used during development.